California Climate Disclosure Laws Updates from CARB

 Andries holds his B.S. in International Politics from Ghent University in Belgium, an MBA from Binghamton University and founded and participated in the Moore Comprehensive Executive Leadership Program at Harvard Business School.

 The California Air Resources Board (CARB) continues to issue updated guidance for companies preparing to comply with the state’s climate disclosure laws under SB 253 and SB 261.
-This page will continue to be updated with information from the most recent FAQ documents.

 Key Takeaways

-SB 253 Scope 1 and 2 emissions reports, based on FY 2025 are due on June 30,2026.
+SB 253 Scope 1 and 2 emissions reports, based on FY 2025 are due on August 10,2026.
+The most recent CARB draft regulation on Dec.
+9, 2025 validates the timeline.

 A parent company can file one report for all its subsidiaries, as long as the information is combined at the parent level.
 If not, each subsidiary must file its own report.